ataha24/afids-ADPD/README.md

 # afids-PD
-utilizing anatomical landmarks (AFIDs) for the diagnosis of Parkinson's disease
+utilizing anatomical landmarks (AFIDs) for the diagnosis of Parkinson's disease and Alzheimer's disease